NateDhaliwal/natedhaliwal.github.io/blog/_posts/2024-12-18-my-first-post.md

 readtime: true
 ---

-I'm NateDhaliwal.
-I'm starting this blog today!
-Allow me to introduce myself.
-<br><br>
 I used to be an avid Replit user.
 [Replit](https://replit.com) is a cloud-based IDE.
-After shutting down Replit Ask (their support forum), I lost my interest with in and now code in CodeSandbox or local dev.
+After shutting down Replit Ask (their support forum), I lost my interest with it and now in my [VSCode Tunnel]({{ '/blog/general/2026/01/24/My-Raspberry-Pi-as-a-VSCode-Tunnel/' | relative_url }}).
-<br><br>

 The Replit support forum was made using [Discourse](https://discourse.org), an amazing 100% open-source and free forum software.
 They are very popular, and have pretty big companies as their customers.
-You can [self-host your forum]({{ '/blog/discourse/2025/02/13/Tips-for-installing-Discourse/' | relative_url }}) or host it with them (for a price). <br>
+You can [self-host your forum]({{ '/blog/discourse/2025/02/13/Tips-for-installing-Discourse/' | relative_url }}) or host it with them (for a price).
 I love Discourse and am a huge fan, so I'm building customizations like Theme Components and Themes.
 I enjoy the challenge, and since their codename is <big>HUGE</big>, I learn something new everyday.
-<br><br>

 I am a Python full-stack web developer.
 I know Python, HTML, CSS and JS.
-I'm currently learning SQL, to help manage databases more effectively.
+I'm currently learning SQL, to help manage databases more effectively, and also learning Java, Ruby and C++ (I may be spreading myself too thin there).
-<br><br>

 I hope to upkeep this blog to continue posting blog posts.
 Perhaps not like Jeff Atwood, with his incredibly popular blog, [codinghorror](https://blog.codinghorror.com/), but at least to some degree 😉.